Separation of Nucleotides

 1. Ji-Seon Jeong, Hye-Ran Yoon, Seon-Pyo Hong, Development of a new diagnostic method for galactosemia by high-performance anion-exchange chromatography with pulsed amperometric detection, J. Chromatography A, 1140 (2007) 157-162.
 2. M.T.
 Matyska, J.J.
 Pesek, J. Duley, M. Zamzami, S.M.
 Fischer, Aqueous NormalPhase retention of nucleotides on silica hydride-based column: Method development strategies for analytes relevant in clinical analysis, J. Sep.
 Sci.
 33 (2010) 930-938

-No 114 Separation of ATP, UDP-Glucose UDP-Galactose pdf 0.2 Mb Download File
+ATP, UDP-Glucose UDP-Galactose Separation from Red Blood Cells- pdf 0.2 Mb Download File